skypjack/entt/docs/md/meta.md

 entt::meta<my_type>().type("reflected_type"_hs).prop(my_enum::key_only);
 ```

-To attach multiple properties to a meta object, it's possible to invoke `prop`
+To attach multiple properties to a meta object, just invoke `prop` more than
-more than once.<br/>
+once.<br/>
-It's also possible to invoke `prop` at different times, as long as the factory
+It's also possible to call `prop` at different times, as long as the factory is
-is reset to the meta object of interest.
+reset to the meta object of interest.

 The meta objects for which properties are supported are currently meta types,
 meta data and meta functions.<br/>